 Britton has published extensively in his recognized areas of expertise, and is a founding editor the Journal of World Transport Policy and Practice (1995), as well as of World Streets and several associated (spin-off) collaborative publications and programs in India, Italy, Iran, China and Portugal).

 In June 2002 he was awarded the prestigious World Technology Environment Prize for outstanding achievement.
 Over 2001-2002 he served as chair of the international jury and senior advisor to the Stockholm Partnerships for Sustainable Cities, a program with which he maintains a long-term interest.
 In 2000 he and Enrique Peñalosa, then mayor of Bogotá Colombia, were co-awarded the Stockholm Environment Challenge Prize for ‘outstanding socio-technical innovation’.

-His most recent collaborative project centers around a series on graduate seminars and projects for international universities and MBA programs on the utterly surprising challenges of Sustainable Development, Enterprise & Society, which you can access here.
+His most recent collaborative project centers around a series on graduate seminars and projects for international universities and MBA programs on the utterly surprising challenges of Sustainable Development, Economy and Democracy, which you can access here.
 Among his greater frustrations in 2013 is that he would like to be doing more on his long time interesting of “rethinking work” and tax system reform.

 # # #

 We have no money gentlemen, so we shall have to think.